phwillot/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 # 0x01-variables_if_else_while

-In this project, I learned about variables, if | else, and while loops
+## In this project, I learned about variables, if | else, and while loops

-Description of the programms :
+### Description of the tasks:

 0. Assign a random number to n and compare if it's positive or negative or equal to 0.